regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to create a project
 - THEN - transaction fails, project is NOT created

-If a user tries to create a project and the credit class is a valid credit class, then the transaction is successful and the project is created.
+If a user tries to create a project and the credit class exists, then the transaction is successful and the project is created.

-- GIVEN - credit class is a valid credit class
+- GIVEN - credit class exists
 - WHEN - user tries to create a project
 - THEN - transaction is successful, project is created

-If a user tries to create a project and the credit class is NOT a valid credit class, then the transaction fails and the project is NOT created.
+If a user tries to create a project and the credit class does NOT exist, then the transaction fails and the project is NOT created.

-- GIVEN - credit class is NOT a valid credit class
+- GIVEN - credit class does NOT exist
-- WHEN - user tries to create a project
-- THEN - transaction fails, project is NOT created

-If a user tries to create a project and the project location is a valid location, then the transaction is successful and the project is created.

-- GIVEN - project location is a valid location
-- WHEN - user tries to create a project
-- THEN - transaction is successful, project is created

-If a user tries to create a project and the project location is NOT a valid location, then the transaction fails and the project is NOT created.

-- GIVEN - project location is NOT a valid location
-- WHEN - user tries to create a project
-- THEN - transaction fails, project is NOT created

-If a user tries to create a project and the project id is a valid project id, then the transaction is successful and the project is created.

-- GIVEN - project id is a valid project id
-- WHEN - user tries to create a project
-- THEN - transaction is successful, project is created

-If a user tries to create a project and the project id is NOT a valid project id, then the transaction fails and the project is NOT created.

-- GIVEN - project id is NOT a valid project id
-- WHEN - user tries to create a project
-- THEN - transaction fails, project is NOT created

-If a user tries to create a project and the project id already exists, then the transaction fails and the project is NOT created.

-- GIVEN - project id already exists
-- WHEN - user tries to create a project
-- THEN - transaction fails, project is NOT created

-If a user tries to create a project and the user provides metadata that is base64 encoded, then the transaction is successful and the project is created.

-- GIVEN - user provides metadata that is base64 encoded
-- WHEN - user tries to create a project
-- THEN - transaction is successful, project is created

-If a user tries to create a project and the user provides metadata that is NOT base64 encoded, then the transaction fails and the project is NOT created.

-- GIVEN - user provides metadata that is NOT base64 encoded
-- WHEN - user tries to create a project
-- THEN - transaction fails, project is NOT created

-If a user tries to create a project and the user provides metadata that is less than 256 bytes, then the transaction is successful and the project is created.

-- GIVEN - user provides metadata that is less than 256 bytes
-- WHEN - user tries to create a project
-- THEN - transaction is successful, project is created

-If a user tries to create a project and the user provides metadata that is equal to 256 bytes, then the transaction is successful and the project is created.

-- GIVEN - user provides metadata that is equal to 256 bytes
-- WHEN - user tries to create a project
-- THEN - transaction is successful, project is created

-If a user tries to create a project and the user provides metadata that is more than 256 bytes, then the transaction fails and the project is NOT created.

-- GIVEN - user provides metadata that is more than 256 bytes
 - WHEN - user tries to create a project
 - THEN - transaction fails, project is NOT created